-Yes, some of these people might have felt like friends and trusted colleagues, but they’ll suddenly turn cold and ask you about “your little website” or “that little sales thing you’re pursuing.”
+Yes, some of these people might have felt like friends and trusted colleagues, but they’ll suddenly turn cold and ask you about “your little website” or “that healthcare recruiting thing you’re pursuing.”

 The important thing to recognize is that, by choosing to pursue a non-traditional path, you’re essentially choosing a path that deviates from what they feel is their calling.
 And it calls into question whether they are making the right move by staying put.